Mia Khalifa Successfully Used Twitter To Troll Athletes And Get A New Boyfriend

 Kelly has refrained from Twitter to respond to Khalifa’s diss.
 Meanwhile, Kelly and his agent are figuring out how he got uninvited from the NFL draft combine.
 His agent said that it could very well be an elaborate publicity stunt created by the NFL.

 Mia will continue to set out her “thirst trap” on social media.
-According to another Comicbook.com report, the most-searched for Pornhub star has been sharing some of her hottest Instagram photos of all time.
+According to another Comicbook report, the most-searched for Pornhub star has been sharing some of her hottest Instagram photos of all time.
 Over on her Instagram page, Mia often shares photos of herself in workout gear, a lacrosse shirt, her team’s gear, or in skimpy clothing.

 A post shared by Mia Khalifa (@notthefakemiakhalifa) on